- An HSA is an employee-owned, employee-funded savings account that employees can use to cover eligible healthcare expenses.

 “HSAs are portable, and there is no ‘use or lose’ rule,” said Berger.
 “The four eligibility conditions must be met to make HSA contributions, but the account is not affected if the employee later loses eligibility.
 The employee can continue holding, investing and using the account, but cannot make new contributions unless eligible.”

 Cons of HSAs for employees

 Employees have to have a qualifying HDHP.

-“Low-wage earners often will not have disposable income to contribute to an HSA, even given the pretax income and FICA savings, and may not have the resources to fund the high deductible expenses out of pocket before their qualifying HDHP coverage kicks in,” Christen said.
+“Low-wage earners often will not have disposable income to contribute to an HSA, even given the pretax income and FICA [Federal Insurance Contributions Act] savings and may not have the resources to fund the high deductible expenses out of pocket before their qualifying HDHP coverage kicks in,” Christen said.